mt9304/stock-analyzer/README.md

 #### For deploying and running the jar file
 1. Go to the releases section and download the latest stock-analyzer.jar
+2. Make sure you have the these folders/files following this path:
+	- C:/stockdb/db
+	- C:/stockdb/logs
+	- C:/stockdp/tickers.txt
+The tickers.txt file should include all the stock symboles separated by a new line with each entry.
+The database will be created and stored in db and logs will be in logs.
+These are hard-coded to be in these exact spots because I run this as part of a scheduled batch script on a remote server and it needs this structure to properly push/receive important files related to my workflow.
-2. Run this file normally without arguments to run with the JavaFX GUI.
+3. Run this file normally without arguments to run with the JavaFX GUI.
 As soon as you press Start, it should start working.
 In v1.0.0 there are no other GUI benefits to this, but I will be working on adding charts and other visual indicators for convenience
-3. Running from command-line without GUI (this will start the scraper right away and exit when the last ticker is completed):
+4. Running from the command-line without GUI (this will start the scraper right away and then exit when the last ticker is completed):
 ```bash
 java -jar stock-analyzer.jar runWithoutGUI
 ```